New Holland mouse: Conservation plans

 The New Holland mouse is primarily threatened by alteration and loss of suitable habitat.
 At first the loss of habitat was mainly caused by clearing, but now frequent fires and predation by the introduced red fox and cat are potential threats to this species.
 The species was regarded as rare when it was discovered in 1970, many of the areas that once supported the New Holland mouse now have small to non-existent populations of this species.
 The Scientific Advisory Committee determined that "(1).
 [The New Holland mouse] is in a demonstrable state of decline which is likely to result in extinction; and (2) very rare in terms of abundance or distribution".

 The conservation objectives in relation to the New Holland mouse are as follows: "To prevent further decline in population and restore the existing distributional range of the species to its pre-European extent so that the New Holland mouse can survive, flourish and retain its potential for evolutionary development in the wild".

 It is currently known that loss in successional vegetation is leading to the decline of the New Holland mice, but it is also possible loss of plant species diversity is also a factor.
-Populations that became extinct did so very rapidly, between one and three years, however, colonisation were also very quick, average of .9 to 2 years.
+Populations that became extinct did so very rapidly, normally between one and three years, however, colonisation was also very quick, average of .9 to 2 years.
 This suggests that there are many suitable habitats that can house these mice.
-In 1990, after many studies of small mammals in Victoria have been conducted, Deakin University received $10,000 from the National Estate Grants Program to review the populations and distributions of the New Holland mouse, and to identify the processes of habitat modification which threatens the species.
+In 1990, after many studies of small mammals in Victoria were conducted, Deakin University received $10,000 from the National Estate Grants Program to review the populations and distributions of the New Holland mouse, and to identify the processes of habitat modification which threatens the species.
 This research found that there are multiple populations in different areas that have already become extinct, there are still mice in some areas that are considered uninhabitable and those populations are decreasing, and that a lot of heath has been burnt leading to the extinction of certain populations.